 What Position Will I Be In During the Massage?

 In the first trimester, like we discussed earlier-laying on your back or stomach are both very relaxing on the massage table.
 After that, it becomes more difficult to lay on your stomach.
-I like to begin the massage with a pillow under my clients head/neck while they are lying on their back – this way we can focus on shoulders, arms, legs and feet.
+I like to begin the massage with a pillow under my clients head/neck while they are lying on their back ( as long as they are comfortable this way) – this way we can focus on shoulders, arms, legs and feet.
 When its time to focus more on the back of the body I invite my prenatal clients to lay on their side (side-line position) and I am able to work the low-mid back, shoulders and legs again.
-This is a very comfortable position as well as I bolster the body with pillows to their comfort level.
+This is a very comfortable position as well, as I bolster the body with pillows to their comfort level.

 Do You Require a Note From My Doctor?